ambrosdavid/GymApp/README.md

 In addition, __Docker__ was used to manage containers running the processes: Flask-App (back-end) and PosgreSQL database, in isolated environments!

-This is a really really basic project based on a single postgreSQL database which is connected from a single flask rest-applications server which in turn communicates with the basic front-end webpage.
+This is a really basic project based on a single postgreSQL database which is connected from a single flask rest-applications server which in turn communicates with the basic front-end webpage.
 The purpose of this project is also to dockerize as much as possible, in order to, after-all enable a easy blue-red pipeline for CI/CD scope.

 ### Built With